-Letters and emails are a tried and true advocacy tactic.
+Letters and emails are a tried-and-true advocacy tactic.

-With the exception of those in leadership roles, most elected officials in South Dakota have no staff or admin team.
+With the exception of those in leadership roles, many elected officials have no staff or admin team.
 That means the majority of time, they're the ones who are answering when constituents write in.